We started Bananadesign because we wanted to use our skills to make a positive difference in the world.

 - we reduce our energy use as much as possible

-- we are all vegetarian
+- we are all vegan

 - we believe in the value of people and do not discriminate on grounds of sex, race, religion, age, sexual orientation or disability